CDCgov/dibbs-text-to-code/data_curation/README.md

 ### augmentation.py

-A gathering of various functions to modify data from the different terminology data sets to help with model training and tuning.
-Functions that randomly scramble words, randomly delete characters, and randomly replacing words with related terms are included.
-The `configs.py` is leveraged to allow the user to configure the various parameters/properties for these random data modification functions.
+A collection of data modification utilities for terminology datasets, designed to support model training and tuning.

+This module provides functions to introduce controlled randomness into text data by:
+   - Randomly scrambling words or characters
+   - Randomly deleting characters
+   - Randomly replacing words with related or synonymous terms

+These transformations are useful for creating augmented datasets that improve model robustness and generalization, particularly when dealing with noisy or variant terminology (e.g., clinical terms, lab names, or LOINC entries).

+All randomization behaviors and transformation parameters are configurable via the `configs.py` module, allowing users to fine-tune augmentation intensity, probability distributions, and substitution rules.

 ### configs.py